ChristopherMartone/MagicManger/readme.md

 # 🚀 MagicManager - Development Setup (macOS)

-MagicManager is a **Qt-based** application that loads and manages card collections from an SQLite database.

 ## 📌 Prerequisites
 Before setting up the project, ensure you have the following installed: